UPDATED JUNE 15, 2026

 They are:

-Like the four buyer types in the first section, each of these buyer temperaments can be categorised according to how they make their buying decisions — whether that’s logically or emotionally and fast or slow.
+Like the different types of buyers in the first section, each of these buyer temperaments can be categorised according to how they make their buying decisions — whether that’s logically or emotionally and fast or slow.

 There are both similarities and differences between those buyer types and these buyer temperaments.